nonpawite/drift-v4-trackball-dongle/README.md

 - **Hold `Raise` + press `6`**
   → Mouse mode stays locked on.
 - To exit, **Hold `Raise` + press `6` again**
   → Returns to normal keyboard operation.

+This is just moving around different layers - not black magic.

 ---